 Reputable breeders of Maine Coons can start their kitten prices at $1,000.
 But, if you’re on the hunt for a show-quality kitty, you can expect to pay considerably more.

 Maine Coons originate from the U.S. state of Maine and have coats thick enough to see them through the harsh winters in Northern America.
 Along with their three-layered thick coats, the Maine Coon has tufted ears, paws that help them navigate the snow, and a tail that they can wrap around themselves for warmth.

-The large Maine Coon may seem intimidating, but they are gentle giants that are intelligent and trainable.
+The large Maine Coon may seem intimidating, but they are gentle giants that are intelligent, trainable, yet goofy cats.
 They’re also very fond of their owners.
 So, if you enjoy your personal space, then a Maine Coon might not be the breed for you.

 18. American Shorthair $600 – $1,200View in gallery